What does college readiness look like when taught in high school?

 Think back to your college years.
 How much success in your college career depended on your academic preparedness?
 How much was contingent on life skills such as conflict resolution and work ethic?

-Now think to your first job interviews.
-Did the interviewer have questions about your transcript or your ability to work with others?
+Now think about your first job interviews.
+Did the interviewer have questions about your GPA, or did they ask you to give examples of your problem-solving skills?

 Problem Solving in the Classroom